 While essential, carbon emissions analysis only tells part of the story.
-It is a static and backwards-looking metric that does not provide a view on progress companies are making to reduce emissions, their investments in lowcarbon solutions, or an indication of their performance or valuation under a net-zero transition or other climate scenario (and hence the need for Scenario Analysis - see "Strategy" section).
+It is a static and backwards-looking metric that does not provide a view on progress companies are making to reduce emissions, their investments in low-carbon solutions, or an indication of their performance or valuation under a net-zero transition or other climate scenario (and hence the need for Scenario Analysis - see "Strategy" section).

-Low carbon metrics of the strategy is driven by the portfolio being weighted towards the services sectors (~68%) and operating predominantly (~82%) in Europe.
+Low carbon metrics of the strategy is driven by the portfolio being weighted towards the services sectors (~65%) and operating predominantly (~80%) in Europe.

-At the date of this analysis, ~23% of the strategy had set emissions reduction targets, the majority of which cover all three scopes of emissions.
+At the date of this analysis, ~24% of the strategy had set emissions reduction targets, the majority of which cover all three scopes of emissions.
 The strategy aims to utilise ESG KPIs focused on carbon reduction (via Sustainability-Linked Loans) to achieve portfolio decarbonisation.

 Each year we ask all our portfolio companies to fill in a detailed ESG questionnaire.
-In 2024, we chose to place a greater focus on aligning the climate questions to TCFD recommendations.
-We have already achieved a response rate of 100% for the 2024 questions and have again seen strong year on year increases in the number of companies reporting climate data as shown in the table below:
+In 2025, we once again placed a greater focus on aligning the climate questions to TCFD recommendations.
+We have already achieved a response rate of 100% for the 2025 questions and have again seen strong year on year increases in the number of companies reporting climate data as shown in the table below: